azimuth-cloud/capi-helm-charts/charts/openstack-cluster/DEBUGGING.md

 ### Essential Addons

-Now that the first control plane node has initialised successfully, the kubeconfig for the workload cluster will be written to a Kubernetes `Secret` named `<cluster-name>-kubeconfig` on the CAPI management cluster.
-At this point, the kubeconfig can be extracted from the secret for use with `kubectl` using the following command:
+Now that the first control plane node has initialised successfully, we can begin to interact with the workload cluster's API server.
+At this point, the kubeconfig for the workload cluster will have been written to a Kubernetes `Secret` named `<cluster-name>-kubeconfig` on the CAPI management cluster.
+The contents of the kubeconfig file can be extracted for use with `kubectl` using the following command:

 ```
-kubectl --kubeconfig capi-mgmt get secret <cluster-name>-kubeconfig -o jsonpath='{.data.value}' | base64 -d > workload
+kubectl --kubeconfig capi-mgmt get secret <cluster-name>-kubeconfig -o go-template='{{.data.value | base64decode}}' > workload
 ```

 The workload cluster API server can be queried using this kubeconfig, for example, by running